 Fit and Sizing:

-Overall, these shoes seem to be true to size.
-They have a good length and there is a fair amount of space in the toe box area.
+Overall, these shoes seem to be true to size with a good length and there is a fair amount of space in the toe box area.
 They have a nice insole with more arch support, which does make them more comfortable than previous Moab shoes.
-They also have a nice heel cup.
-Your feet will not slip around inside them, which will virtually eliminate all risk of blisters, especially if you lace them properly.
+With nice heel cups, your feet will not slip around inside them, which will virtually eliminate all risk of blisters, especially if you lace them properly.

 Pro & Con of Merrell Moab 2 Hiking Boot: